adevur/docker-easy-samba/docs/DOCUMENTATION.md

 // OUTPUT: { "u1": "rw", "u2": "rw", "u3": "r", "g1": "rw", "g2": "r" }
 // EXPLAIN:
 //   "u1" and "u2" have read and write permissions,
-//   "u3" has read-only permissions
+//   "u3" has read-only permissions,
 //   all members of "g1" have read and write permissions,
 //   all members of "g2" have read permissions, but not all members have write permissions